benbaptist/luminos/README.md

-# Luminos - CLI Utility for Integrating Large Language Models into the Shell
+# Luminos - Large Language Models in the Shell

 ## Overview

-Luminos is a Command-Line Interface (CLI) utility that facilitates the integration of Large Language Models (LLMs) into the shell environment.
+Luminos is a CLI utility that facilitates the integration of Large Language Models (LLMs) into the shell environment.
 By bridging the gap between traditional command-line tools and advanced language models, Luminos offers a unique and powerful way to interact with LLMs directly within the terminal.

 ## Features